yiiyahui/Neptune-Firefox/README.md

 **Instructions:**
 - This theme is compatible with the latest release of Firefox and works on both Windows and macOS.
 - To enable adaptive colors, you need to install the **[Adaptive Tab Bar Color](https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour)** extension.
+If not, the tabs will appear transparent.

 <img src="info/preview.png" alt="Preview Image" width="800px">